cloudberrydb/cloudberrydb/README.md

 * __gpAux/__

-  Contains Greenplum-specific extensions such as gpfdist and gpmapreduce.
+  Contains Greenplum-specific release management scripts, and vendored dependencies.
 Some additional directories are submodules and will be made available over time.

+* __gpcontrib/__

+  Much like the PostgreSQL contrib/ directory, this directory contains extensions such as gpfdist, PXF and gpmapreduce which are Greenplum-specific.

 * __doc/__